10 impressive farm building conversions

 Barn conversions are a popular choice for self-builders, especially following changes to Permitted Development rights in 2014 and 2018, which saw agricultural-to-residential conversions rise from 226 in 2015-16 to 743 in 2017-18.

 But those looking for farm building conversion ideas needn’t limit their search to this humble outbuilding.
 Agricultural buildings come in the shape of grain silos, tractor sheds, stables and crumbling old stone farmhouses.

-Such conversions are rarely easy, however (Georgie & Greg’s emotional Grand Designs journey certainly struck a cord with viewers).
+Such conversions are rarely easy, however (Georgie & Greg’s emotional Grand Designs journey certainly struck a chord with viewers).
 They are all industrial by nature, so there’s usually a lot of work involved in making them comfortable enough to live in.
 And, just like any renovation, you can never quite be sure of the condition of the structure until you start uncovering it.

 But the risk is worth the reward.
 Heavy-duty materials and generous proportions mean these buildings are typically spacious and robust, as well as full of character.
 If you want a home that looks like it belongs in the countryside, it’s hard to find a better option.
 Take a look at these 10 brilliant farm building conversion ideas…

 Farm buildings are often clustered together, which helps make them suitable for adaptation.
 A couple living in a converted barn in the South Downs have taken full advantage of this, by extending into an adjacent flint-walled main barn.

 The renovation, overseen by architectural practice Denizen Works, adds an extra 136 sqm to their three-bedroom home, giving them a new living room, dining room, kitchen and mezzanine study.

 Glazing infills the old door openings, allowing light to reach through the centre of the space, and the rooms also boast exceptionally high ceilings, thanks to the exposed roof trusses overhead.